Director of Bands

 His professional conducting includes performances with the United States Coast Guard Band, US Army Field Band, The New Mexico Symphony Orchestra, The Rochester Philharmonic and regular appearances with the Hartford Symphony Orchestra.
 In 2012 he served as the Conductor in Residence for the Beijing International Composition Workshop held at the Central Conservatory in Beijing, China.
 In addition to his professional orchestral experience, he also conducted the University of Michigan All-State Intermediate Orchestra for seven years at the Interlochen Center for the Arts in Interlochen, Michigan.

-His professional affiliations include membership in Phi Beta Mu, Sigma Alpha Iota and he currently serves at the President-Elect of the Eastern Division of the College Band Directors National Association.
+His professional affiliations include membership in Phi Beta Mu, Sigma Alpha Iota and he is currently the President of the Eastern Division of the College Band Directors National Association.

 Professor Adsit holds a bachelor’s degree in music education and trombone performance and a master’s degree in wind conducting, both from the University of Michigan where he studied with H. Robert Reynolds.